-While it is being surrounded by very popular Greek islands, Naxos island has retained its family-oriented style and attracts more people every year thanks to its authenticity, great beaches and delicious cuisine.
+While it is surrounded by very popular Greek islands, Naxos island has retained its family-oriented style and attracts more people every year thanks to its authenticity, great beaches, and delicious cuisine.

-One of the most cosmopolitan Greek islands in the Cyclades, Paros island is famous for its traditional whitewashed architecture, the wonderful beaches and the vivid nightlife.
+One of the most cosmopolitan Greek islands in the Cyclades, Paros island is famous for its traditional whitewashed architecture, the wonderful beaches, and vivid nightlife.

 Chania (Crete island)

-Located on the westernmost region of Crete island, Chania amaze visitors with the Venetian-style Town, the fascinating beaches, the rich in history sightseeing options and the Mediterranean naturescapes.
+Located on the westernmost region of Crete island, Chania amazes visitors with the Venetian-style Town, the fascinating beaches, the rich history sightseeing options, and the Mediterranean nature scapes.

 The emerald gem of the Ionian Sea, Kefalonia island boasts some awe-inspiring sapphire seashores, namely Myrtos and Antisamos among others.
 Its unparalleled, colorful traditional villages of Assos and Fiscardo captivate travellers every summer season, with many returning visitors verifying just how unique this Ionian island really is.

 If you are interested in a smooth and energizing Greek summer vacation, Skiathos island in the Sporades might be just the answer.
-With its turquoise waters, lush vegetation, lovely villages and a spot-on vivid nightlife, it creates a perfectly balanced combination.
+With its turquoise waters, lush vegetation, lovely villages, and spot-on vivid nightlife, it creates a perfectly balanced combination.

 WANT TO SEE MORE?

-Discover a list with 60 Greek islands listed by popularity.
+Discover a list with 60 islands listed by popularity.